 \subsubsection{Component EE (CEE)}

-This metric refers to the ratio of the output energy to the total energy at the input of a certain electronic component.
+CEE refers to the ratio of the output to the total energy at the input of a certain electronic component.
 CEE considers losses due to heat, friction, and other inefficiencies, and describes the effectiveness of electronic components such as power supplies, power amplifiers, motors, filter circuits, phase shifters, etc. The ideal CEE value is 100\% or 1.